-Is your entire lawn or areas of the lawn suffering a sudden identity crisis due to ruts, low spots, small hills, or ridges, leading to an uneven yard?
-Fortunately, you don’t have to be a lawn care expert to restore the lawn’s once-immaculate appearance with these tips on how to level a yard.
+Is your lawn suffering a sudden identity crisis due to ruts, low spots, small hills, or ridges, leading to a bumpy lawn?
+An uneven lawn also presents a safety hazard for your home, leading to drainage issues and water damage.
+Fortunately, you don’t have to be a lawn care expert to restore the lawn’s once-immaculate appearance with these tips on how to level your yard.

 Why Should You Level Your Yard?